PedroHenriques/project_catalogue_frontend/README.md

 # Sample Property Listing/Browsing Web Application - Project Catalogue - Frontend

+## Context

+This repository was built as part of a code challenge to build an application (back and front end), using NodeJS on the backend and React+Redux on the frontend.

+This repository was built in roughly 12h from scratch, which means no TDD and the code organization is not always ideal.

+The backend counterpart of this repo can be found at [https://github.com/PedroHenriques/project_catalogue_backend](https://github.com/PedroHenriques/project_catalogue_backend).

 ## Setup - Production mode

 1. `cd` into the root of the repo